-The 69 position, also known as sixty-nine, is a series of sex positions where two people perform oral sex on each other at the same time.
+The 69 position, also known as sixty-nine, is a sex position in which two people perform oral sex on each other at the same time.
+There are several variations to this position.

 It gets its name because the body positions of the two people involved look like the numbers 6 and 9.
 People of any gender or sexual orientation can use this position.